Renters Insurancefrom $12/mo

 Many renters mistakenly believe their landlord's insurance covers their belongings.
 In reality, your landlord's policy only covers the building structure.
 Your personal property – furniture, electronics, clothing, and valuables – are your responsibility to insure.

-Renters insurance in Texas is remarkably affordable, often costing less than your monthly streaming subscriptions.
+Renters insurance is remarkably affordable, often costing less than your monthly streaming subscriptions.
 For just $15-$30 per month, you can protect thousands of dollars worth of belongings from theft, fire, water damage, and other covered perils.

 Beyond protecting your possessions, renters insurance includes crucial liability coverage.
 If someone is injured in your rental unit or you accidentally cause damage to the property, your renters insurance helps cover legal fees and damages – potentially saving you tens of thousands of dollars.